octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterInterop/course.md

 <!-- prettier-ignore -->As seen in chapter Polymorphism, a contract can be called by another contract.
 The predefined function *Tezos.get\_entrypoint\_opt* allows to call a specific entry point of the called contract.

-Here is an exemple.
+Here is an example.
 Let's consider the following "Counter" contract :

 ```
 type storage = int